CrystalFire1o8/LocalBuzz/README.md

-# Switch-Arduino-Buzzer-
+# Localbuzz
-This project integrates a keyboard chipset with an Arduino to create a versatile switch buzzer system.
-By mapping keyboard inputs to Arduino-controlled outputs, the setup detects specific key presses to activate a buzzer.
+This project creates an interactive buzzer system using Java Swing and key events.
+The program displays a graphical interface where pressing specific keys triggers corresponding actions.
+Each keypress activates a buzzer sound, changes the display label to a designated house name, and updates the label color.
+This setup is ideal for use cases like quiz systems, where participants' keypresses signal their responses.